 Another great tip is to apply some nourishing products that promote hair growth and strengthens the hair follicles.
 Below is a list of some ingredients that you can complement your lash-combing sessions with (among many others).

-There are loads of miraculous stories of castor oil helping women get beautiful long lashes.
-This is because castor oil has anti-inflammatory properties that help the skin where the hair sprout from.
+There are many miraculous stories of castor oil helping women get beautiful long lashes.
+This is because castor oil has anti-inflammatory properties that help the skin where the hair sprouts.
 It soothes troubled skin and helps the skin recover from the many products that we apply to it.

-It is important to note that using castor oil on our lashes every night is not the solution for everyone.
-This is a case to case basis.
+It’s important to note that using castor oil on the lashes every night is not the solution for everyone.
+This is on a case-to-case basis.
 Mostly because some skin can accumulate more excess oil than others, and if you are one of them, you may want to do it every other night and use another less oily substance in between uses.

 These are good replacements for castor oil, they can also be combined with castor oil.
 Try them out and see which ones are best for your skin and needs!